TophatSynth/medic_backup/Lecture Notes/Week 2/Joints and muscles.md

 				- Synovial fluid contains hyaluronic acid, lubricin, and some phagocytic cells
 				- Non-newtonian/thixotropic - becomes less viscous as force is applied
 				- Provides nutrients for articular cartilage, removes waste
+					- Articular relates to the end of the bone at the joint
+					- Articular cartilage -> cartilage at the end of the bone, where the joint is
 			- Bone ends lined with hyaline cartilage (no blood, nerve, or lymphatic supply)
 			- Outside lined with periosteum
 			- Rich nerve and blood supply
-			- Weightbearing joints have menisci (eg knee joint) - made of fibrocartilagionous
+			- Weightbearing joints have menisci (eg knee joint) - made of fibrocartilage
 		- Additional things
 			- Bursae
 				- Closed sacs lined with synovial membranes, lubricated on the outside with synovial fluid